applena/07-tcp-server/README.md

 #### Running the app
 * `npm i`
+* in one terminal run: node index.js
+  * this will start your server
-* to join the chatroom:
+* to join the chatroom, in a different terminal: nc localhost 3001
-  * in the CLI: nc ip-address-of-server

 #### Tests
 * `npm run test`